jmrapp1/MERN-Boilerplate/README.md

 In order for your own mapper to be detected you must [add it to the array](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/shared/mappers/MapperUtils.ts#L6) within the `MapperUtils`.

+## Error Handling

+Similar to how the resource system works, HttpErrors are also shared between client and server.
+When an error occurs within controller or service code on the server-side, a defined `HttpError` should be created and sent to the client.
+The `HttpError.getJson()` function will form the JSON object to be sent to the client, and the client automatically detects it and rebuilds the error.
+The client-side is configured to *only* pass errors out of the dispatched request that are defined.
+Any other errors are considered critical and will not be passed into the calling function
+(you can change this if needed).
+This is done to ensure that whatever component made the request is going to receive an error that it knows how to handle.

+When a resource is being built through the `@BuildResource` decorator, if any of the constraints fail it will create a `BadRequestError` and send it back to the client.
+You can see the implementation [here](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/server/modules/resource-mapping/decorators/BuildResource.ts#L34).

+If you create your own errors, you will need to add an if statement [here](https://github.com/jmrapp1/Node-React-Redux-Boilerplate/blob/master/src/shared/errors/ErrorBuilder.ts#L4) so that the client-side can detect and build the error.

 ## Screenshots
 [](https://i.imgur.com/5sMDhen.png)